MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

 ## Step 4 - Navigation events

-The WebView team already covered navigating to URL using the `ICoreWebView2::Navigate` method in the last step.
+The WebView2 team already covered navigating to URL using the `ICoreWebView2::Navigate` method in the last step.
 During navigation, WebView fires a sequence of events to which the host may listen.

 1.  `NavigationStarting`
 1.  `SourceChanged`